 For the first time on Storynory we bring you fairies – Real Ones!
 Yes, it’s true.
 A man who was working near Merlin’s Craig in Scotland saw one, and then another, and then another.
-And before too long he was dancing with the fairies and they were dragging him underground into their house beneath the moor.
+Not before too long he was dancing with the fairies and they were dragging him underground into their house beneath the moor.

 There are certain places where the very earth itself is charged with that fiery, unpredictable energy, known as magic.
-One of those centres of enchantment, is in Lanarkshire, in Scotland.
+One of those centres of enchantment is in Lanarkshire, Scotland.
 You have to tramp for miles and miles across a bleak, soggy moorland to reach it – but eventually you will see a mound of jagged rocks rising out of the peat bog.
-And that will be Merlin’s Craig.
+That will be Merlin’s Craig.

-The folk who live thereabouts say that over a thousand years, ago the famous wizard called Merlin lived and practiced his magic among those rocks.
-No doubt he made use in his spells of the black peat that was all around him.
-You see peat is like no other earth: For it burns, and gives warmth and life to the people who eek out a living on the moorlands.
+The folk who live thereabouts say that over a thousand years ago, the famous wizard, Merlin, lived and practiced his magic among those rocks.
+No doubt he made use of his spells of the black peat that was all around him.
+You see peat is like no other earth – for it burns, and gives warmth and life to the people who seek out a living on the moorlands.

-A few hundred years ago, a poor but honest man, worked on a farm near Merlin’s Craig.
+A few hundred years ago, a poor but honest man worked on a farm near Merlin’s Craig.
 One day his master sent him to the Craig to dig up slabs of peat and fetch them back for fuel.
-The man did as he was told.
-He had just begun to slice the ground with his shovel and lift up the peat when all at once the smallest wee woman that he had ever seen in his life appeared before him.
+The man did as he was told, and he had just begun to slice the ground with his shovel and lift up the peat when all at once the smallest wee woman that he had ever seen in his life appeared before him.
 She was certainly a dainty little creature – perhaps no more than two feet high.
-She was clad in a green grown and red stockings, and her long yellow hair tumbled down to her waist.
+She was clad in a green gown and red stockings, and her long yellow hair tumbled down to her waist.

 Now the poor man’s teeth began to chatter with fright, for he had heard stories of how when a mortal offends the fairy-folk, the fairies wreak a terrible revenge.
 He swiftly shovelled the peat back into its place, patted it down nicely, and returned to his master to tell him what had happened.

-But the master jeered at him: “A fairy you say?
+The master only jeered at him.
+“A fairy you say?
 Taking the roof off her house were you?
-Drinking whisky more like it… No go back at once and fetch me some peat or there will be no wages for you this very week.”
+Drinking whisky more like it… No, go back at once and fetch me some peat or there will be no wages for you this very week!”

 The poor man had little choice but to do as he was told – for he had to feed his wife and two wee bairns – those were his children.

-And so he spent the next few days working hard, digging peat and fetching it back to the farm.
-And during this time no fairies appeared to him – not a single one.
+So he spent the next few days working hard, digging peat and fetching it back to the farm.
+During this time no fairies appeared to him – not a single one.

 A year went by and the man still had not caught sight of another fairy – and he began to think that his master might have been right – perhaps he had only seen the fairy in a dream.